 You have been accepted to participate in Living Greek in Greece, an intensive summer Greek program organized by the Paideia Institute for Humanistic Study, Inc. We are very much looking forward to working with you to help you develop your knowledge of Attic Greek and spending some time getting to know you in the Garden of the Muses in Selianitika this summer.

 The course organizers will provide you with a packet with all necessary readings and assignments.
 We ask that all participants bring a good grammar and dictionary, and procure access to the below edition of the text.

 - Herbert Weir Smythe’s Greek Grammar – The standard Greek grammar used in American universities today.
 It is thorough and exhaustive, but it can sometimes feel overwhelming.

 - James Morwood’s Oxford Grammar of Classical Greek – Slender, paperback, and very accessible.
 Admittedly missing some topics, but a handy reference for the beginning-intermediate student.

 - Liddell and Scott’s Greek-English Lexicon – There are three versions of this standard Greek dictionary, the “little Liddell,” the “middle Liddell,” (a.k.a the “big Liddell” or the “Great Scott.”)
 The bigger the Liddell, the more examples of usage of a given word by the Greek authors provided.
-Physical copies of these dictionaries are quite expensive, but they are available as apps for iPhone and Android.
+Most of this information is now available via Logeion, which also exists as an app.